Beta Carinae: Nomenclature

 β Carinae (Latinised to Beta Carinae) is the star's Bayer designation.
+It was also designated as the alpha (α) star of Edmond Halley's now-obsolete constellation Robur Carolinum.

 The star's historical name Miaplacidus made its debut on star maps in 1856 when the star atlas Geography of the Heavens, composed by Elijah Hinsdale Burritt, was published.
-The meaning and linguistic origin of the name remained an enigma for many decades, until William Higgins, a great scholar and expert on star names, surmised that the name Miaplacidus is apparently a bilingual combination of Arabic مياه miyāh for 'waters' and Latin placidus for 'placid'.
+The meaning and linguistic origin of the name is uncertain; placidus is from Latin for 'placid', while William Higgins, a 19th-century scholar on star names, surmised that the first part of the name is from Arabic مياه miyāh for 'waters'.
 The IAU Working Group on Star Names first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Miaplacidus for this star.

 In Chinese, 南船 (Nán Chuán), meaning Southern Boat, refers to an asterism consisting of β Carinae, V337 Carinae, PP Carinae, θ Carinae and ω Carinae.
 Consequently, β Carinae itself is known as 南船五 (Nán Chuán wǔ, the Fifth Star of Southern Boat).